the1lab/1lab/src/Cat/Instances/Shape/Involution.lagda.md

 open Cat.Reasoning ∙⤮∙
 ```

-A useful feature of this category is that it is the smallest category
-with a non-trivial automorphism.
+This is the smallest precategory with a non-trivial isomorphism.

 ```agda
 Bool≃∙⤮∙-isos : Bool ≃ (tt ≅ tt)